octatoan/octatoan.github.io/_posts/2015-04-14-simulating-a-spring-in-python.md

 It's pretty fun to be doing some recreational coding after almost six months.
 I'll probably do a few more as I move through the lectures.

 (There might be mistakes somewhere in the code or my units or something.
 Please tell me if you spot any.)
+(I wish I could use AMS Euler with KaTeX (with Concrete like in the book).
+Oh, well, maybe someday.)